Ryanwatson1991/words-pictures-msp1/README.md

 Images of the initial wireframes I produced for this project are avaliable at the following links:

 * [Header & Footer wireframes](/readme-assets/readme-wireframe-pdf/h&f-wireframes.pdf)
+    * Image 1 - Wireframe for Footer
+    * Image 2 - Revised Wireframe for header - this came once deciding original layout wasn't working.
+    * Image 3 - Original wireframe for header - this reflects what the original plan for the header was.
 * [Index page Wireframe](/readme-assets/readme-wireframe-pdf/index-wireframe.pdf)
+    * Image 1 - Index Page Wireframe
 * [Guests, Schedule & Get Involved Wireframes](/readme-assets/readme-wireframe-pdf/w&p-wireframes.pdf)
+    * Image 1 - Wireframe for Guests Page
+    * Image 2 - Wireframe for Schedule Page
+    * Image 3 - Wireframe for Get Involved!
+Page

 Looking back on these wireframes, I think two things are clear:
-* The learning process that came with building the site - particularly evident initial idea for the logo design in my header and how the finished product looks differnt (see 'Header' section for further details).
+* The learning process that came with building the site - particularly evident initial idea for my header and how the finished product looks differnt (see 'Header' section for further details).
 * I think I initially underestimated the importance of producing good wireframes - I think my wireframes are very loose and this meant continuing to think in a designer mindset, even when I should have been focusing on how to get the code to reflect the design ideas I'd already developed.